nicole140002-wang/Ski-Field-Suitability-Modelling-South-Island-New-Zealand/README.md

 - Snow reliability, avalanche risk, land ownership, planning permissions, environmental protections and infrastructure capacity are not modelled.
 - A suitable classification means a location meets the model’s selected criteria; it does not establish development feasibility.

-### Validation note

-The original notebook uses `> 6` for the lower boundary of the limited-suitability class, excluding cells scoring exactly 6.
-The coursework specifies `>= 6`.
-The map at the top reflects this original implementation.

-This condition needs correction and downstream maps and statistics must be regenerated before reporting final candidate-area totals or territorial authority rankings.
-Numerical results are therefore not reproduced here.

 ## Data Attribution